Juliano-rb/DueloDeCampeoes/README.md

 # DueloDeCampeoes

 A college work done for Programming Lab discipline, all project is in portuguease language.
-Created by me and my friend Flavio Nunes Barbosa.
+Created by me and my friend Flavio Nunes Barbosa.<br>

 <img src="imgs/gamegif.gif"/>

 <h3>The attributes like damage and critical hit chance of each class is calculated based on their main attribute values and weapon equipped:</h3>